jonnypeace/docker-lxd-keepalived/README.md

 ```

 Lastly for this script, the directory of /docker(/container) is assumed for all your docker-compose files.
 So you'll want to modify as necessary.
-If you have docker-compose files scattered everywhere, this script probably won't work.
+If you have docker-compose files scattered everywhere, this script won't work.

 ```bash
 # root docker directory where containers located, following a pattern like so...